lewool/toupee/README.md

 Trials are organized by single conditions, interacting conditions, and contrast-corrected interacting conditions (the number of trials in each 'bin' is equalized, e.g., same number of correct vs incorrect -100% contrast trials)

 # Conventions
+#### Contrast
-Contrasts: Stimulus contrast is expressed on a scale from 0–1, and is signed to denote the screen it appeared on.
+Stimulus contrast is expressed on a scale of 0–1, and is signed to denote the screen it appeared on.
 Left = negative; right = positive.

+#### Choice
-Choices: Animal choices are either -1 ('chose left') or +1 ('chose right').'Chose left' means that the mouse reported a stimulus on the left by turning the wheel CW.
+Animal choices are either -1 ('chose left') or +1 ('chose right').'Chose left' means that the mouse reported a stimulus on the left by turning the wheel CW.
 'Chose right' means the mouse reported a stimulus on the right by turning the wheel CCW.

+#### 'Reward side', 'high-reward side' or 'reward block'
+This describes the task's block structure, reporting whether high-volume rewards for correct choices were delivered on the left (-1) or the right (+1).

+#### CW vs CCW
-CW vs CCW: These are wheel directions, determined from the perspective of the mouse.
+These are wheel directions, determined from the perspective of the mouse.
 CW is the wheel action that moves a stimulus to the right; CCW is the wheen action that moves a stimulus to the left.
 These designations can be used independently of correct/incorrect.
 CW turns _increase_ the rotary encoder value; CCW turns _decrease_ the rotary encoder value (raw encoder values aren't used much but it's good to bear in mind).

-Colors:
+#### Colors
   * Green vs orange: This color pair is used to compare blocks of high-value left choices (green) to blocks of high-value right choices (orange).
   * Blue vs red: This color pair is used to compare stimulus position or brain hemisphere.
 Blue  means left (or contralateral); red means right (or ipsilateral).
   * Green vs brown: This color pair is used to denote correct (green) versus incorrect (brown) trial outcomes.